Discover the best northern lights tours in Tromsø with this practical and in-depth guide.

 If not, you will arrive at the selected area, and your guide will make a campfire and tell you stories and legends about the northern lights while you wait for them to show up.

-On nights with challenging weather conditions, the guide will need to check other options and be in touch with other guides to decide if you should stay in the selected location or try to continue your search for better conditions.
+On nights with challenging weather conditions, the guide will need to check other options and contact other guides to decide whether you should stay in the selected location or continue your search for better conditions.

 However, it would be best if you had the right expectations.
 It might be cold, there might be a lot of waiting, and it can happen that you will not see the northern lights.